FAQ

 That all depends on whether or not I have the element of surprise and if I'm allowed nunchucks.
 Never underestimate small people.
 Especially small people with nunchucks.

 How long did it take you to find an agent?
 How long did it take you to sell?
-Is Paranormalcy your first novel?
+Was Paranormalcy your first novel?

 I queried on and off for about a year with a disastrously boring middle grade project that will never, thankfully, see the light of day.
 After I wrote Flash (which should answer that question about whether Paranormalcy is my first novel--it is, in fact, my fourth), I queried for about three months before Michelle and I found each other.
 (45 queries, if you're really curious, and if you're reading this section, odds are you are.)